ray-project/ray/doc/source/cluster/kubernetes/k8s-ecosystem/istio.md

 EOF
 ```

-Note that this Headless Service manifest MUST list ALL the ports used by Ray explicitly, including ALL worker ports.
+Note that this Headless Service manifest _must_ list _all_ the ports used by Ray explicitly, including _all_ worker ports.
 See [Configuring Ray](https://docs.ray.io/en/latest/ray-core/configure.html#all-nodes) for more details on the ports required by Ray.

 :::{note}
 Kubernetes Service doesn't support specifying ports in ranges.
-We MUST set them one by one.
+You _must_ set them one by one.
 :::

 :::{warning}
 The default Ray worker port range, from 10002 to 19999, is too large to specify in the service manifest and can cause memory issues in Kubernetes.
-It is recommended to set a smaller `max-worker-port` to work with Istio.
+Set a smaller `max-worker-port` to work with Istio.
 :::

 ## Step 4: Create the RayCluster

-The upcoming RayCluster MUST use exactly the same ports listed in the previous Headless Service, including the `max-worker-port`.
+The upcoming RayCluster _must_ use exactly the same ports listed in the previous Headless Service, including the `max-worker-port`.
-In addition, the `node-ip-address` MUST be set to the Pod FQDN of the Headless Service to enable Istio L7 observability.
+In addition, the `node-ip-address` _must_ be set to the Pod FQDN of the Headless Service to enable Istio L7 observability.

   ::::{tab-set}